libelle17/autofax/README.md

 &rsquo;<b>tobefaxed</b>&rsquo; to the waiting directory, e.g. &rsquo;<b>waitingfaxes</b>&rsquo; and recorded in the spool table <b>spooltab</b>. <br>
-Faxes which are placed in the directory &rsquo;<b>tobefaxed/2200</b>&rsquo; will be handled starting at 10 p.m., if autofax is running. <br>
+Faxes which are placed by a user in the directory &rsquo;<b>tobefaxed/2200</b>&rsquo; will be handled starting at 10 p.m., if autofax is running. <br>
 At each call, autofax checks the status of <b>hylafax</b>